 What do we do?

-Regular meetings are held on the second Thursday of each month, normally at Canal Farm, Harby and normally include a visiting speaker.
+Regular meetings are held on the first Thursday of each month, normally at Canal Farm, Harby and normally include a visiting speaker.
 During summer months, however, we like to visit local (and sometimes not so local!) collections, farms or other places of interest.

 We attend several steam & vintage rallies around the East Midlands, including the Rutland Show, Hoveringham and Southwell Shows.
 Often we have a dedicated VOBMG area where member’s tractors are shown.
 The VOBMG also own a Ransomes threshing machine which we restored during 2011.
 Long-strawed wheat is grown at Canal Farm & harvested using old machinery ready for threshing at these local rallies & events.
 We take great care in recreating the threshing scenes of years gone by & take a pride in really “looking the part!”
 What really makes Harby special though is the fantastic, friendly and relaxed atmosphere.